medplum/medplum/README.md

 #### Technologies

-With the ground rules out of the way, let's talk about the coarse architecture of this mono repo:
+Let's discuss the key technologies that power this monorepo, providing a foundation for our healthcare application development:

-- **Full-stack TypeScript**: We use Node.js to power our servers, and React to power our frontend apps.
-Almost all of the code you'll touch in this codebase will be TypeScript.
+- **Full-stack TypeScript**: Our codebase is primarily built using TypeScript, enabling type-safe development across both the server and frontend components.
+Node.js is used for server-side code, while React powers the frontend applications.

-Here is a list of all the big technologies we use:
+Here is a list of the major technologies in use:

-- **PostgreSQL**: Data storage
+- **PostgreSQL**: Our choice for data storage, ensuring a robust and reliable foundation for healthcare data.
-- **Redis**: Background jobs and caching
+- **Redis**: Used for background jobs and caching, enhancing the performance and responsiveness of our applications.
-- **Express**: API server
+- **Express**: Serving as our API server, Express simplifies routing and handling requests, facilitating efficient data exchange.
-- **TypeScript**: Type-safe JavaScript
+- **TypeScript**: A type-safe extension of JavaScript, TypeScript enhances code quality and maintainability, crucial for healthcare application development.
-- **React**: Frontend React app
+- **React**: As the driving force behind our frontend applications, React offers a versatile and component-based approach to creating intuitive user interfaces.

 #### Folder structure